jntakpe/dxp-training/slides/rxjava/rxjava.md

-# RxJava
+# Reactive programming

-Reactive extensions - Programmation réactive
+Reactive extensions

-* Flux événements
+* Event flow
-* Un événement peut être une valeur, une erreur ou une terminaison
+* An event could be a value, an error or a terminal event
-* On peut s'abonner au flux
+* You can subscribe to a flow
 * Observables != Promises